-The academic year consists of 30 weeks of instructional time in which a full-time student is expected to complete at least 36 quarter credits.
+The academic year consists of 30 weeks of instructional time in which a full-time student is expected to complete at least 36 quarter credits or 24 semester credits.

-The academic year for the Medical Assistant and Medical Office Specialist programs consists of 36 weeks of instructional time in which a full-time student is expected to complete at least 36 quarter credits.
+The academic year for the Medical Assistant, Medical Billing and Coding Specialist, and Patient Care Technician programs consists of 36 weeks of instructional time in which a full-time student is expected to complete at least 36 quarter credits.